assist-project/state-machine-bug-finder/README.md

 ## Bug patterns

-**SMBugFinder** takes as argument the path to a folder containing bug paterns, which form our bug pattern catalogue.
+**SMBugFinder** takes as argument the path to a bug pattern catalogue which indexes bug patterns.
 Bug patterns are specified as DOT graphs, and currently have to be manually written.
 A bug pattern defines a DFA which accepts only sequences exposing the presence of the bug.
 The directory [src/main/resources/models](src/main/resources/models) contains an extensive set of bug patterns for SSH (including all used in the NDSS'2023 paper), and a few bug patterns for DTLS.